-IN CONVERSATION WITH NICK HARAMIS, FORMER EDITOR IN CHIEF, INTERVIEW MAGAZINE
+IN CONVERSATION WITH NICK HARAMIS, EDITOR IN CHIEF, INTERVIEW MAGAZINE

 On any given Monday, Nick Haramis is in head-to-toe Thom Browne.
 By Wednesday, it’s jeans, a hoodie and a baseball cap.
 His combination of refinement and grit is manifest in his taste and his body of work: an editor well-suited for the helm of some of New York’s most iconic magazines.
-He is an alumnus of T: The New York Times Style Magazine, where he served as articles editor, as well as the recently shuttered Interview Magazine where he served as editor in chief.
+He is an alumnus of T: The New York Times Style Magazine, where he served as articles editor, and is now entering his second year as editor in chief of Interview Magazine.
 He is witty and at times irreverent, but imbues all of his work with a reverence for the unique cast of characters he features.

 This past year has seen a series of successes, marked especially by the release of his book Courage is Contagious.
 The book is an edit of reflections on Michelle Obama by a wide spectrum of voices, from Janet Mock to high school students.
 When he is not writing or editing he is often found swapping stories at lunch with cultural icons.
 Despite the milieu in which he moves, Haramis maintains a down-to-earth demeanor.
 Here, he talks to GrandLife about the first 30 minutes of his day, the most memorable interview of his career, and his favorite spots around the city.